usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 }
 ```

 Finally, we can subtract one shape from another.
 This comes courtesy of the "signed" part of the signed distance field.
-A SDF is positive outside the shape and negative inside of the shape.
+An SDF is positive outside the shape and negative inside of the shape.
 By negating the SDF of a shape we can turn it inside out.
 Taking the intersection of an inside-out shape with another primitive is equivalent to subtracting the first from the second.

 ```cpp
 float subtract(vec2 p, float d1, float d2){